jebastin-nadar/Instance-Segmentation-on-WBC-using-Mask-R_CNN/README.md

 ### What is Mask R-CNN ?

-The Mask R-CNN algorithm was introduced by He et al. in their 2017 paper, [Mask R-CNN](https://arxiv.org/abs/1703.06870).
+The Mask R-CNN algorithm was introduced by He et al. in their 2017 paper, [*Mask R-CNN*](https://arxiv.org/abs/1703.06870).
+It is an instance segmentation technique which locates each pixel of every object in the image instead of the bounding boxes.
+It has three main stages:
+1. **Backbone network** which is a standard CNN such as ResNet50 or ResNet101 is used to generate the feature maps.
+2. **Region proposal network (RPN)** to propose candidate object bounding boxes.